This is a question I get asked quite a bit.

 I hope you’ve found today’s article helpful.

-If you have any questions about what I've written please don't hesitate to post them using the “Leave a reply” link at the bottom of this page.
+If you have any questions about what I’ve written please don’t hesitate to post them using the “post a comment or question” link below.